 As a First-Time Buyer in Leicester, your next step after being accepted for your offer on a property is to arrange a survey to establish the sort of condition that the property is in as well as the value of it, as this will give the lender confidence that it is worth what you are paying for it.

 If anything of concern is found on the survey, you are then in a position by law to approach the seller and negotiate a price for the work that will be required to rectify it.

 Here’s a short video from the Royal Institution of Chartered Surveyors (RICS) that explains the different types available to you.

 There are 3 main types of property survey available to you in Leicester:

-A Homebuyer’s report will cover structural safety and highlight problems, including damp, as well as anything that doesn’t meet current building regulations.
+A Homebuyers report will cover structural safety and highlight any apparent problems for you, including damp, as well as anything that doesn’t meet current building regulations.
 This kind of survey will give you an independent report of your property by an expert in surveying.

-Make sure you aren’t paying for two surveys.
-It is advisable to ask the mortgage companies surveyor to carry out this report for you – it will usually take a couple of hours to complete.
+It’s important to make sure you aren’t paying for two surveys as well.
+It is advisable to ask the mortgage lenders surveyor to carry out this report on your behalf – it will usually take a couple of hours for the surveyor to complete.

-A full structural survey provides a detailed report on the condition of the property and highlights issues that should be investigated further before going ahead with the purchase, providing you with peace of mind about the state of your property.
+A full structural survey provides a detailed report on the current state of the property and highlights any issues that should absolutely looked into prior to going ahead with the purchase, providing you with peace of mind about the general condition of your potential new home.